ryanco01/Data-Viz-Portfolio/README.md

         </td>
         <td style="padding:10px; width:75%; border: none;" valign = "top">
             <p>
             For this project I wanted to expand the passing heatmap into something more substantial and usable.
-Utilizing data from the Big Data Bowl, I created a dashboard of passing charts for NFL quarterbacks... <a href="./Project 3/README.md">Learn more</a>
+Utilizing data from the Big Data Bowl, I created a dashboard of passing charts for NFL quarterbacks... <a href="./NFL Play Visualizer/README.md">Learn more</a>
             <br><br>
             <i>Tools used: Python, Pandas, Seaborn, Plotly</i>
             </p>